Lunar Time in General Relativity: Physical Model of the Time Comparison of Atomic Clocks on Earth and Moon

 We can use the equations from the previous sections to compare TCG and TCL.
 The time transformations TCG--TCB \eqref{1} and TCL--TCB \eqref{10} are performed at the point at which the BCRS coordinates were denoted as ${\bm x}$.
 This is the point where the real clock will be placed.
 In practice, two different clocks measuring time will be used --- one clock will be placed on the lunar surface and another clock is placed on the Earth.
 Hence, we have to distinguish the coordinates of the spatial locations of clocks in the TCL--TCB and TCG--TCB transformations.

 Let us label the clock counting the proper time on the Earth as the E-clock (Earth clock), and the clock counting the proper time on the Moon as the L-clock (lunar clock).
 The spatial position of the E-clock in the GCRS is ${\bm w}$ and the spatial position of the L-clock in the LCRS is ${\bm z}$.
 Notice that the E-clock counts its proper time denoted as $\tau_\E$, which is related to TCG by an additional transformation, and the L-clock counts its proper time denoted as $\tau_\L$, which is related to TCL by another additional transformation.
-These additional transformations from the proper time of each clock to a corresponding coordinate time will be given below in section \ref{s4}.
-In this section we focus on the comparison of the coordinate times.
+These additional transformations from the proper time of each clock to a corresponding coordinate time will be given below in this section.